Skip To Main Content

 Studio Art III

-This course is designed for the student who is committed to the development of his or her personal artwork through the construction of an art portfolio.
+This course is designed for the student who is committed to the development of their technical skills and mastery of drawing and painting media.

 Read More about Studio Art III